BARCELONA

 We will assess environmental quality (indoor and outdoor) and its impacts on older adults’ activity behaviors, health, and well-being using:

-(b) activity trackers to capture physical activity, sleep, and sedentary time; and
+(b) activity trackers to capture physical activity, sleep, and sedentary time

-The results of this aim will share recommendations regarding thresholds beyond which health behaviours and symptoms demand actions to prevent health risks
+The results of this objective will provide recommen- dations on the thresholds at which health-related behaviours and symptoms require action to prevent adverse health outcomes.

 • Objective B